All You Must Know About Merlot

 New-style Merlot originated to be drank on its own.
 It calls for the grapes to be harvested much later in the season, resulting in thicker skins and a wine with a fuller body and color.
 New Merlots have higher alcohol content and exude deep notes of plum and blackberry.
 Though often sipped on its own, new Merlots are still blended lovingly with Bordeaux.

 Merlot Wine Growing Climate: Warm vs. Cold

-The grape grows in, both, warm and cool climates, and each gives Merlot distinct, unique qualities.
-Overall, Merlot exhibits a deep, dark flavor in warm climates and bright, fruity flavors in cool climates.
+The grape grows in both warm and cool climates, each of which coaxes its own respective flavor profile from Merlot.
+Merlot exhibits a deep, dark flavor in warm climates and bright, fruity flavors in cool climates.